AreTaj/Migraine-Navigator/website/docs/architecture.md

 * **Unit Consistency**: Strict type enforcement ensures alignment between Backend (Integers/Floats) and Frontend (Strings from Forms).

 ### 3.2 Forecasting Engine
 * **Batch Processing**: The 7-Day Forecast generates predictions in bulk.
-It fetches a single JSON packet from Open-Meteo containing 7 days of hourly data, processes it into 7 feature vectors, and runs batch inference in $<0.8s$.
+It fetches a single JSON packet from Open-Meteo containing 7 days of hourly data, processes it into 7 feature vectors, and runs batch inference in less than 0.8s.
 * **Caching Strategy**: Predictions are cached in-memory with a 1-hour TTL (Time-To-Live).
 This prevents API rate-limiting and ensures instant dashboard reloads.

 ---